ashish19goyal/saral.github.io/docs/testing.md

 ---

 ## Testing Ideology
-- Customer has some expectations from the application on how it should behave.
+- Customers have some expectations from the application on how it should behave.
 Its best that we only test based on customer provided test cases.
 - Auto generated code doesn't have to be tested.
 It is assumed that all auto-generated code is hardened by Saral.

 ## Methodology